 This article focuses on workflows.
-You can start to create and monitor all your workflows from the Workflow Hub.
+You can start to create and monitor all your workflows from the Automations area.

 This article explains how to send an employment offer with a contract to a successful candidate as part of the recruitment process and request the necessary signatures from all parties electronically.
 To initiate the signature process, use contract templates with placeholders for the signatures.